ctrlplusb/react-sizeme/README.md

 The intention of this library to aid in initial render on a target device, i.e. mobile/tablet/desktop.
 In this case we just want to know the size as fast as possible.
 Therefore the `refreshRate` is configured with a very low value - specifically updates will occur within 16ms time windows.

 If however you wish to use this library to wrap a component that you expect to be resized via user/system actions then I would recommend that you consider setting the `refreshRate` to a higher setting so that you don't spam the browser with updates.

+## `react-component-queries`: a useful abstraction

+In most use cases of `react-sizeme` what you are really looking for is to define certain behaviour "breakpoints" for your components based on their dimensions.  `react-sizeme` is a bit raw in that it provides you with the actual dimensions and requires to do a lot of "boilerplate" logic with the dimensions.

+With this in mind I came up with a common abstraction in the form of [`react-component-queries`](https://github.com/ctrlplusb/react-component-queries).
+This library allows you to define _query functions_ that will operate on the dimensions provided by `react-sizeme` and when their criteria are met they will pass a custom set of prop(s) to your components.

+This allows you to deal with "simpler" props, for example; a boolean flag indicating if the component is square, an enum representing it's size ('small'|'medium'|'large'), a className, or a style object.
+Whatever you feel is most appropriate for your use case.

+Some of the benefits are:

+  - Easily implement `shouldComponentUpdate` based on the props.
+  - The _query functions_ themselves can be formed into a reusable library of queries for all your components.
+  - Simplify your components by moving the dimension logic away from them, which in turn is easier to test in isolation.

 ##  Server Side Rendering